 Sorry, no. Emport, LLC is not equipped to perform in-house analysis of samples, nor can we issue certifications about the gluten content of your items.
 We are, however, happy to suggest alternatives.
 Kindly contact us for more information.

 We strive to be as helpful as possible, and are happy to share resources that can be helpful in developing a safe manufacturing plan.
-Many of these resources can be found in our news section or on this FAQ page.
-However, we are not food safety consultants.
-Emport LLC cannot certify your products as gluten-free or allergen-free, assist with the creation of your HACCP, HARCP, or Allergen Control Plan, or provide third party lab testing or Certificates of Analysis for your items.
+However, Emport LLC itself is not a food safety consultant.
+Emport LLC cannot certify your products as gluten-free or allergen-free, or assist with the creation of your HACCP, HARCP, or Allergen Control Plan — but we can introduce you to people who can.
+Simply contact us and we’ll be happy to connect you to our network of food safety experts.

 GlutenTox tests are user-friendly lateral flow tests that use the G12 antibody to detect gluten contamination in foods and liquids, and on surfaces.
 There are GlutenTox kits for every need, from home users to commercial manufacturers.